 - Rushed into a trade based on a hot tip?

-- Went against your trading plan and sold your positions because everyone else was jumping ship?
+- Did you go against your trading plan and sell your positions because everyone else was jumping ship?

-- Thought trading is your solution to get rich quickly?
+- Is trading your solution to getting rich quickly?

-- Spent way too much time scalping stocks until your eyes were burning and forgot to check the turkey in the oven?
+- Did you spend too much time scalping stocks until your eyes burned and forgot to check the turkey in the oven?